News & Notes

-For those looking for something a bit different, fly or gear fishing with beads, egg patterns and flesh flies for trout, char and whitefish is a good alternative to salmon.
-Try fishing riffles and tailouts, or below spawing salmon.
+For those looking for something a bit different, fly or gear fishing with beads, egg patterns and flesh flies for trout, char and whitefish is an option in many Fraser tribs.
+Try fishing riffles and tailouts, or below spawning salmon.
 UV2 and TroutBeads are excellent choices when needing something to match colours.

 Chilliwack/Vedder River Report